Empty pale yellow rectangle with rounded corners and a thin purple border.

 Country

-Why Are U.S. Companies Hiring in Latin America?
+Why US Companies Are Hiring in Latin America

 Benefits of Hiring in Latin America